xljiulang/CYarp/README.md

 CYarp-TargetUri: {Access Uri of target httpServer}
 ```

-If the server is verified successfully, it will respond with a `101` status code and Set-Cookie is optional.
+If the server authentication passes, it will respond with a `101` status code, and if the identity authentication fails, it will respond with a `401` status code.
+In addition, the response may also carry the Set-Cookie response header.

 ```
 HTTP/1.1 101 Switching Protocols
 Connection: Upgrade
 Set-Cookie: <load balancer cookie>
 ```

-At this time, the long connection based on `tcp` has been completed, and then the following Stream in the long connection must implement the following functions
+At this time, the long connection based on `tcp` has been completed.
+Then the Stream following the long connection must implement the functions of the following table, where {tunnelId} is a 36-character guid format text, such as `c0248b3a-171c-1e9c-e75c-188daf5e773f`.

 | Sender | Content          | Intention                                               | Receiver's actions                   |
 | ------ | ---------------- | ------------------------------------------------------- | ------------------------------------ |